 Increased Used Car Values

 Another factor to consider is the skyrocketing value of used cars.
 While in the past, the rate of depreciation would continue well into a used car’s lifespan, the heightened demand for used cars at the moment means that you can sometimes halt this in its tracks.
-Although it may not be possible to sell a used car at a profit unless it is a collectible, you might be able to break even and break even.
+Although it may not be possible to sell a used car at a profit unless it is a collectible, you might be able to break even or even better at online sites.
 For instance, if you purchase a three-year old Skoda Yeti at Carsales and then wish to trade it in two years later, the value may change very little in those two years.
 However, if you buy a brand new Yeti and sell it two years down the line, you will almost certainly take a loss.

 Features in High Demand